BBC One pre-1969 idents: The bat's wings (1953–1960)

-The ident they called the "Bat's Wings" was introduced on 2 December 1953.
+The ident they called the "bat's wings" was introduced on 2 December 1953.
 A new media needed a new way to brand itself, and this was it.
 It was a model made of piano wire, brass and flashing lights, created by Abram Games.
 It featured a spinning globe in the centre and two spinning eyes, each going in different directions.
 It also features two lightning bolts to either side which lit up with lightning flashes in time to the harp music.
-The model was filmed, rather than the live mechanics used later by the BBC, due to the models' delicate and temperamental nature, even breaking down after being filmed.
+The model was filmed, rather than the live mechanics used later by the BBC, due to the models' delicate and temperamental nature, even apparently breaking down after being filmed.
 The design itself was meant to represent, in the BBC's own words: